-A great PR campaign can generate positive brand awareness, which is clearly desirable.
+A great PR campaign can generate positive brand awareness through earned media, which is clearly desirable.
 Who wouldn’t welcome a profile in a major national publication, or a Q&A with an influential trade?
 What about a flood of LinkedIn comments?
 That kind of engagement is always a good thing.

 But how valuable is it?
 How many PR programs can point to the number of prospects generated, or conversions from website visits?
 What about signed clients for a B2B company, or product sales attributed to PR?
 What about creating more prospects at the top of the marketing funnel?